Puppy Potty Training Guide

 Many dogs, particularly dogs that are from puppy mills, shelters, and rescue dogs, do not go potty in front of you or when on a walk.
 They were not conditioned to do so in their kennel, crate, or by themselves.

 Most parents try to obedience train their dog at the same time as they are potty training.
 However, this can be a setup for failure.
-An important tenet I go by when potty training a dog is: keep a dog on the most consistent and regular feeding and hydration routine possible.
+An important tenet I go by when puppy potty training is: keep a dog on the most consistent and regular feeding and hydration routine possible.

 Specifically, providing a set amount of food and water at specific times.
 For example, 2-3 times a day for food, and water depends upon a parent and dog’s routine (daily walk, exercise, play, social and sleep schedule).
 This allows parents to begin to predict how much and when their puppy eliminates.